Does homeowners insurance cover home renovation projects?

 Ask to see proof of your contractor's insurance, suggests the AICPA, and make the same request of any subcontractors on the job (electrician, plumber, etc.).

-Of course, not every remodeling job is farmed out.
+Of course, not every home improvement project is farmed out.
 If you plan on a do-it-yourself project and expect to have friends or family lending a hand, you should also check that your own liability coverage is up to snuff, the III says.

 While it may be hard to believe, you may still run the risk of a lawsuit if a friend or family member who doesn't live with you is injured while helping out.
 That's why the III suggests raising the amount of no-fault medical protection on your homeowners policy.
 With this coverage, if someone gets injured, they can directly submit medical bills to your insurance, which may lessen the likelihood of you being sued, says the III.

 Finally, as with any big project, organization is key.
-Keep copies of any contracts and receipts for materials purchased for the job.
-And take photos before, during and after the renovation so you have a visual record of all the work.
+Keep copies of any contracts and receipts for materials purchased for the home renovation project.
+And take photos before, during and after the remodeling so you have a visual record of all the work.

 Taking the time to do all this may add a few steps to your remodeling project.
-But it can help protect you against the many perils that even the smallest home renovation project might face.
+But having documentation and sufficient homeowners insurance coverage in place may help protect you against the many perils that even the smallest home renovation project might face.